rob-coaching/js-loop-helper/README.md

 `const fruitsCopy = fruits.map(fruit => fruit.toUpperCase()) // creates copy`

+### Scenario 2

+Input: ARRAY

-### Scenario 2 - Input: ARRAY, Output: Number oder String
+Output: Number oder String

 In this case we want to loop over all items and usually want to count something up, build a sum or concatenate certain items to a new string.